rajatsingla/JSON-table-editor/README.md

 ```

 * **metaFields**
-Meta Fields for each table like name, description etc.
+Meta Fields for each table like title, description etc.
 More info on [metaFields](https://github.com/rajatsingla/JSON-table-editor#more-info-on-metafields)
 Default value is
 ```js